Skip to main content

 By car

-Car hire is a viable option in Mallorca, and Puerto Pollensa is about a 40 minute drive from Palma airport.
-To save any hassle on arrival you could simply book a private transfer straight to your accommodation.
+Car hire is a viable option in Mallorca and Puerto Pollensa is a 45 minute drive from Palma airport.
+Or take the worry out of getting from the airport and book a transfer.

 Public transport